MicrosoftDocs/biztalk-docs/biztalk/core/import-and-export-errors.md

 ---
 description: "Learn more about: Import and Export Errors"
-title: "Import and Export Errors | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Import and Export Errors" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 6700f8f5-dddb-489e-8b99-938d908df67a
-caps.latest.revision: 4
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Import and Export Errors
 This section contains detailed information for diagnosing and resolving WCF Import and Export errors.